BOARD OF DIRECTORS

 Mark Davidson’s interest in history started with his family’s research into its genealogy.
 His American family tree goes back to Jamestown, Virginia in 1610.
 Both his fraternal and maternal heritage connect with veterans of the American Revolution.
 He is a graduate from California State University, Sacramento.
 He and his wife have grandchildren who are seventh generation Sacramentans.
 Mark enjoys doing the research and creating artistic support for the many exhibits used within his group presentations that vividly recall the exciting early days of the Golden State.

 A graduate of UC Davis with a B.A. in history in 2014, Marshall Garvey joined the Sacramento Historical Society as an intern that same month.
 One year later, he was elected to the Board of Directors in August 2015.
-Marshall has many writing and history endeavors, including his Presidents Baseball educational card franchise and his forthcoming book, The Hidden History of Sacramento Baseball.
+Marshall has many writing and history endeavors, including his Presidents Baseball educational card franchise and his new book, The Hidden History of Sacramento Baseball.
 He is the lead editor of the Sacramento-based gaming website Last Token Gaming, and a full-time baseball writer at Dodgers Nation.
 He is also currently a producer at Access Sacramento for the forthcoming video game variety show Game Players United.

 A vital force in the SHS, Gregg has left his mark on Sacramento and is himself a prominent figure in Sacramento History.
 A native Sacramentan, he was born at Mercy Hospital and is a graduate of CSU Sacramento with a Masters Degree in Business Administration.
 Gregg was a prime mover in the Sacramento group that purchased the Kansas City Kings in 1983.
 The team then relocated to Sacramento for its inaugural 1985-86 season, and in the eyes of many, “put Sacramento on the map.”
 Gregg has been fascinated by Sacramento history since he was a child.
 He has traveled the country in search of history, visiting several National Parks and monuments.
 At SHS, Gregg was the prime mover in creating the “Enlightenment Awards” that recognized outstanding local residents for their contributions to the area.
 He is deeply involved in preserving and enhancing the